saber13812002/laravel-registration/readme.md

 then run liara deploy

-now you can have a sample demo site like this: jjj.liara.run
+now you can have a sample demo site like this: wiki.liara.run

 ## License: